-Ischgl is a ski resort that is perhaps more famous for its après-ski than it's skiing.
-There is a formidable list of bars on the slopes and in town, plus nightclubs to suit most budgets and tastes, and some surprisingly glitzy shops, plus its famous Top of the Mountain pop concerts and other live events.
+Ischgl's large ski area stretches across to Samnaun in Switzerland but the resort is perhaps best known for its après-ski.
+There is a formidable list of bars on the slopes and in town, plus nightclubs to suit most tastes, and it hosts the famous Top of the Mountain concerts and many other live events.

 Full lift and piste integration with neighbouring Samnaun over the border in Switzerland creates a large connected ski area with more than 40 lifts and over 200km of piste.
 That’s enough for most intermediate skiers staying for a week, especially if they don’t get out of bed first thing in the morning, which seems a safe bet given the nightlife.
 And if they do run out of new runs to discover, they can always take the bus to Galtur, which is nearby and will keep them busy for a day or two.